 Why is mindfulness important in leadership?

 One of the most powerful attributes of highly-effective leaders is the ability to self-assess and to seek feedback.
 The higher in the organization one goes, the less feedback and the less honest the feedback you get.
-Mindful leaders develop the ability to deliberately look for the impacts they have on others and then deliberately choose among alternate actions to increase their effectiveness.
+Mindful leaders develop the ability to clearly identify how their actions (or inactions) impact their teams.
+From there, they are able to determine the most productive course of action.
+As a result, a mindful leader's team is more likely to be stronger, more collaborative, and higher performing.

 What type of training methods should organizations use to train leaders in mindfulness skills?